Services Websites Apps AI Automation Data & Dashboards Consulting Ventures About Contact Book a call

 Ship and iterate

 Live in your app, monitored in real time, with logs you can see.
-Most clients keep me on a small retainer to tune prompts and ride model upgrades; some don't.
+Most clients keep us on a small retainer to tune prompts and ride model upgrades; some don't.
 Both are fine.

 Things people usually ask.

-Yours, billed directly to your OpenAI / Anthropic account.
-I don't resell tokens or take a markup on usage.
-You see exactly what every call costs, and if we ever part ways the keys (and the spend) stay with you.
+You do, but it's billed directly to your OpenAI or Anthropic account — not ours.
+We don't resell AI usage or take a markup on what the AI costs to run.
+You see exactly what every interaction costs in your own dashboard, and if we ever part ways, the account (and any unused credit) stays with you.

 Let's talk

-Tell me the task you're tired of doing.
-I'll tell you if AI is the right fix.
+Tell us the task you're tired of doing.
+We'll tell you if AI is the right fix.

-First calls run about 20 minutes.
-You'll leave with a clearer plan — a scoped pilot, a recommendation, or an honest "this is a spreadsheet problem, not an AI problem."
-All three happen.
+First calls run about 20 minutes — just a real conversation about the task that's eating your time.
+You'll walk away with a clear next step: a scoped pilot, a recommendation, or sometimes an honest "this is a spreadsheet problem, not an AI problem."
+Whichever one fits, that's what you'll hear.

 — Quinton